Listen to Podcast

 Examples:

-• Loud restaurants
+- Loud restaurants

-• Busy spaces
+- Busy spaces

-• High visual/auditory input
+- High visual/auditory input

-Advocate for yourself:
+Ways to Advocate for Yourself

 “I really want to hear this, but I’m struggling to focus here, can we continue this somewhere quieter?”
-If you prefer staying where you are, help adjust the expectations- "It's hard for me to focus in here, but I want to hear more about your trip when we're in the car."
+If you prefer staying where you are, help adjust the expectations; "It's hard for me to focus in here, but I want to hear more about your trip when we're in the car."

 Splitting the Difference

-• Mask who you are
+- Masking who you are

-• Become a completely different communicator
+- Becoming a completely different communicator

-• Hide your enthusiasm
+- Hiding your enthusiasm

 When you work with your brain, you honor your differences and create supportive connections for you and the ones you care about.